Philip-A-R/react-hometown/README.md

 # react-hometown
-A react app for feeling at home whereever you are.
+A react app for feeling at home no matter where you are.